aklinker1/vite-plugin-web-extension/README.md

 ## Features

 - :wrench: Automatically build inputs from in your `manifest.json`
+- :tada: Automatically open a browser and install the extension during development
 - :zap: Super fast dev mode that automatically reloads your extension
 - :globe_with_meridians: Supports all browsers
 - :fire: Frontend frameworks for the popup, options page, _**and content scripts**_!